tibeggs/pzhur_clone/README.md

 - ~~Text on map only references States not MSA~~ (fixed)
 - Remove Metro/Non-Metro from map it has no valid selections
 - ~~fix no msa option on map~~ (fixed)
-- more instructions on graphics
+- more instructions on graphics (REMOVE DOUBLE CLICK FEATURE TO REMOVE ON BAR GRAPH AS MATT REQUEST)
 - some invalid results we would expect ["Number of establishments", "Retail Trade" and "NY MSA"] may be api issue
 - reset to defaults option would be useful
 - ~~geo category variable presenting random selection under sub selection~~ (fixed)